-A few locations have signage asking people not to feed the ducks, and this should be rescpected.
-However if you are at a location when you can feed them, please remember you shouldn’t feed them bread!
-Bread bloats their tummies, can make them very sick and even kill them plus causes diseases and over population.
+A few locations have signage asking people not to feed the ducks, and this should be respected.
+However, if you are at a location when you can feed them, please remember you shouldn’t feed them bread!
+Bread bloats their tummies, can make them very sick and even kill them plus causes diseases and overpopulation.
 Some great alternatives include:

 - Frozen peas or corn kernels that have been defrosted

 - Cracked corn, barley, oats, birdseed or other grains